MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-understand.md

 ---
-title: Understand Platform Differences for the Web Application Workload
+title: Understand platform differences for the web application workload
 description: Learn about the key differences between the AWS and Azure platforms related to the web application hosting.
 author: paolosalvatori
 ms.author: paolos
 ms.date: 10/31/2024
 ms.topic: how-to
+ms.service: azure-kubernetes-service
 ---

 # Understand Platform Differences for the Web Application Workload